 There is no Internet in deep space

 On the space station there will be no Internet as we know it, because all the servers and satellites need the Earth, but also because the Internet needs millions of people participating.
 It is our collective brain.
-On the space cylinder there are only 3 to 10 humans from Earth, probably from various cultures and countries whose only job is survival.
+On the space cylinder there are only 3 to 10 million humans from Earth, probably from various cultures and countries whose only job is survival.
 They are the descendants of Earthlings sent on the most important survival mission in the history of humanity.
 They will probably split into factions and might be more concerned with keeping the peace than making sure everyone is taught the same history.
 If the Space-Ark God religion takes hold, who will keep the "mythical" Earth story alive?**In his 1973 science fiction novel Rendezvous with Rama, Arthur C. Clarke provides a vivid description of a rotating cylindrical spaceship that is about 50% larger than the classic 20-mile long O'Neill Cylinder.
 Artist Eric Bruneton has created this striking 3D animation of Rama.**

 History, or the lesson of history?

 What happens when ancient history is lost?
 As time goes by, it becomes harder to prove, especially when people settle on the story they want to believe.
 Currently, most scholars believe the Greeks and Egyptians founded civilization, with the Sumerians before them.
 Even when there is evidence for a much more ancient worldwide civilization at sites such as Göbekli Tepe in Turkey.
 There is good evidence the Sphinx in Egypt is far older than we are taught.
 But the evidence doesn't fit the story we tell ourselves, which is "there couldn't be an older civilization without writing".
 And yet there was.
 The Celts, the builders of Stonehenge...